akib-islam-coder/leetcodesolutions/README.md

 Problem 1684- Count the Number of Consistent Strings  <br />
 Problem 1704- Determine if String Halves Are Alike  <br />
 Problem 1721- Swapping Nodes in a Linked List <br />
-Probelm 1725- Number Of Rectangles That Can Form The Largest Square  <br />
+Problem 1725- Number Of Rectangles That Can Form The Largest Square  <br />
-Porbelm 1732- Find the Highest Altitude
+Problem 1732- Find the Highest Altitude  <br />
+Problem 1748- Sum of Unique Elements  <br />
 Problem 1773- Count Items Matching a Rule <br />
 Problem 1816- Truncate Sentence <br />
 Problem 1827- Minimum Operations to Make the Array Increasing <br />